Mytrix Complex 11t (Cube i7 Stylus) review: affordable EMR all-in-1

 speaker quality tinny

 It doesn’t have a lot of bells and whistles, very good value for students or hobbyists or people who want to draw, do art, take notes who like the natural feel of Wacom EMR.
-It’s not recommended for heavy Photoshop use, but for smaller art programs.

 Here’s a drawing demo by Samson Lee: